dragonfire535/xiao/README.md

 * **emoji-emoji-revolution:** Can you type arrow emoji faster than anyone else has ever typed them before?
 * **guesspionage:** Tests your knowledge of humans as you guess how people responded to poll questions.
 * **gunfight:** Engage in a western gunfight against another user.
 High noon.
+* **lie-swatter:** Players are given a fact and must quickly decide if it's True or a Lie.
 * **pick-a-number:** Two players pick a number between 1 and 10.
 Whoever's closer wins.
 * **quiz-duel:** Answer a series of quiz questions against an opponent.
 * **russian-roulette:** Who will pull the trigger and die first?